dmidlo/histdata.com-tools/docs/reconstruction-ensemble-calibration-contracts.md

 - #445 may apply broker delivery conditioning only after an ensemble has trustworthy evidence and must preserve member lineage.
-- #446 owns retained-member/final Parquet layout and atomic publication.
+- #446 implements retained-member/final Parquet layout and atomic publication.
 - #447 owns production Temporal activities, retries, cancellation, backpressure, and regeneration execution.